benedetti79/ht813-freepbx-italia-block-guide/readme.txt

 If you prefer a different strategy, with a few modifications you can configure a blacklist, blocking only problematic numbers.
 Additionally, to avoid missing important calls, you can activate voicemail for rejected calls.
 FreePBX and VoIP offer many features, so this guide is just a starting point.
 I hope you will contribute with comments and suggestions to improve the system.

 I would love to hear your suggestions!
-You can leave comments or contribute to improve this guide.
+You can leave comments to improve this guide.
 If you have any questions or suggestions, feel free to reach out to me through GitHub channels.

 https://benedetti79.github.io/ht813-freepbx-italia-block-guide/